-A while ago, I tried to share a short scene from one of my favorite DVDs on Facebook, a funny family moment we had recorded years ago.
+A while ago, wanted to post a short scene from one of my favorite DVDs on Facebook, a funny family moment we had recorded years ago.
 But I quickly ran into a problem: the DVD file was too large and not in a format Facebook supported.

-Many disc lovers face the same issue.
-Whether it's a classic movie, or precious home videos, DVDs can't be uploaded to Facebook directly due to size and format limitations.
-However, you can digitize the DVD and extract just the clips you want to share.
+If you've ever tried to do the same thing, you already know the problem.
+DVD videos aren't made to go straight from disc to Facebook.
+The format is different, and you usually only want a small clip, not the whole two-hour movie or home video.
+However, you can rip DVD to a Facebook-friendly file, and cut out just the parts you want to share.
 In this article, I'll walk you through the best programs to rip DVDs to Facebook, so you can easily convert and share your favorite moments online.

 Preparations for Ripping DVDs to Facebook